cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 even the whole building.
 As it inherits from class `_CityObject`, all similar objects can be described also by means of construction and materials.
-Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.)
+Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.).

 ## Construction